JStitch626/se_project_aroundtheus/README.md

 - Make all the buttons functional by writing the necessary code
 - Open and close the picture modal when the user clicks the picture or the "Close" button respectively
 - Create a smooth transition for the modal boxes to open from and close to transparency
+- Use form validation to ensure all inputs are valid
 - Update the README.md file
 - Use git branch
 - Deploy the project to Github Pages